Inflation -- who cares? Monetary Policy in Times of Low Attention: Quantifying Attention

 Table \ref{tab:reg1} shows the results.
-We see that the estimated attention parameter $\gamma$ is substantially lower after 1990 compared to the period before 1990.\footnote{I test the validity of the instruments in the Blundell-Bond estimation by testing for autocorrelation of order one and two in the first-differenced error terms.
+Here, $\widehat{\gamma}_{pre}$ and $\widehat{\gamma}_{post}$ denote the estimated attention parameters for the period pre 1990 and post 1990, respectively.
+We see that attention is substantially lower after 1990 compared to the period before 1990.\footnote{I test the validity of the instruments in the Blundell-Bond estimation by testing for autocorrelation of order one and two in the first-differenced error terms.
 The respective $p$-values are 0.000 (order 1) and 0.973 (order 2) for the period before 1990 and 0.000 (order 1) and 0.737 (order 2) for the period after 1990.
-This indicates that the instruments used in the estimation are valid.} This is true for professional forecasters (first two columns) and for consumers (third and fourth column), and as I show in Appendix \ref{sec:robust}, also for the Livingston Survey and the Federal Reserve Bank's Greenbook forecasts.\footnote{I show in Appendix \ref{sec:robust} that these results also hold for other split points of the sample as well as other changes in the exact setup.} The point estimates after 1990 are basically half of what they were before the 1990s.
-To interpret these numbers, let's consider the estimates from the Blundell-Bond estimator.
-We see that before the 1990s forecasters adjusted their expectations after a one percentage point forecast error by 0.70 percentage points.
-After 1990, the adjustment was only about 0.41 percentage points on average.
+This indicates that the instruments used in the estimation are valid.} This is true for professional forecasters and for consumers, and as I show in Appendix B.1, also for other datasets.
+The point estimates after 1990 are basically half of what they were before the 1990s and these differences are statistically significant at the 1\% level.

 The decline in attention is even more pronounced when focusing on the most recent decade.
-To show this, I run the previous regression for the period between 2010 and 2020.
+To show this, I run regression \eqref{reg1} for the period between 2010 and 2020.
 Additionally, I also use data from the New York Fed Survey of Consumer Expectations, starting in 2013.
-The advantage of this survey compared to the Michigan Survey is that it surveys the same consumers up to twelve times in a row, providing a sample size magnitudes larger.
+The advantage of this survey compared to the Michigan Survey is that it surveys the same consumers up to twelve times in a row, providing a much larger sample size and a panel dimension.
 Table \ref{tab:reg12010} shows the results.
-We see that overall, attention declined significantly compared to earlier periods and is between 0.04 and 0.17 during this period of low and stable inflation.
+We see that overall, attention declined substantially compared to earlier periods and is between 0.04 and 0.17 during this period of low and stable inflation.
 Furthermore, the results from the SCE lie in the same ballpark as the ones from the Michigan Survey, which indicates that using average (or median) consumer expectations does not fundamentally affect the results.
+In fact, the estimated attention parameter for the average expectations from the Michigan Survey is 0.04 when restricting the sample to 2013-2020, which is exactly the same as the estimate obtained from the New York Fed Survey.